 6. Blast the results

-This chapter will walk you through creating custom slack messages depending on the outcome of your action.
+This chapter will walk you through creating custom Slack messages depending on the outcome of your action.

 6.1.
 What kind of alerts do you need?